 115.67(c &d) Executive Directive OPS.050.0001, identifies changes that may suggest possible retaliation by inmates or staff, which may include, but is not limited to unreasonable or unjustified: Discipline; Changes in work or program assignments; Transfers or placements; or Denial of privileges or services. and must be monitored, as discipline, changes in work or program assignments, transfers or placements, or denial of privileges or services.
 The facility presented, as documentation, a Retaliation Monitoring form, that identifies, by name and case number, the facility, victim, report date, retaliation monitor and preliminary protection measures.
 The tracking portion of the form identifies housing changes, programming changes, disciplinary record, etc., as items to monitor, and provides a place for reporting within 7 days, at two weeks, within 30 days, within 60 days, final 90 days, and space for extended monitoring.
-It also includes a column for the retaliation monitor to include notations regarding negative interactions with staff or inmates.
-The auditor reviewed completed retaliation forms for the past 12 months.
+It also includes a column for the retaliation monitor reviewed completed retaliation forms for the past 12 months.
+There were no times an incident of retaliation occurred in the past 12 months: